-Craig Green on SS18, sculptures & pissing off the Daily Mail
+Craig Green returns to sculptures for SS18

 Despite the controversy the collection drummed up from the tabloid press, there were plenty of people who loved it – “which in hindsight was the important thing”, Green says now – and, after that initial fleeting doubt, the young designer was undeterred in pursuing a career in fashion.
 A good job, considering he’s now British Menswear Designer of the Year, and that his conceptual, (and yes, sculptural) pieces have come to be one of the most celebrated and moving aspects of his practice.
 He’s continued to collaborate with David Curtis-Ring – on the playful octopus, shark and frog sculptures that graced the windows of London’s Dover Street Market, for instance.

 In fact, sculptures seem to pop up at crucial moments for the designer, like his SS15 ‘Silent Protest’ where the models trod the catwalk barefoot, some wearing or carrying structures from which fabric billowed as they walked.
-Some in attendance were, reportedly, even close to tears – an idea Green laughs at.
+Some in attendance were, reportedly, even close to tears – which Green recalls with a bashful laugh.
 “It was just down to a few floaty fabrics and a bit of Enya, I’m sure!”
-And yesterday, at his SS18 show (the first time Green has flown the nest of the designated LFWM spaces to show under a set of arches near London’s Southwark station) the sculptures made a return again.
+And yesterday, at his SS18 show (styled by Dazed’s creative director Robbie Spencer, and the first time Green has flown the nest of the designated LFWM spaces to show under a set of arches near London’s Southwark station) the sculptures made a return again.

 With the search for “a new paradise, and how that paradise may be perceived by different individuals” as his starting point, the sculptures this season took the form of kite-like talismans hung around the model’s necks, obscuring their chests and on some, once again, their faces too.